omicscodeathon/Exvar/README.md

-# ECeQ: Shiny app for gene expression, CNV and eQTL analysis
+# ECeQ: Shiny App for Gene Expression, CNV and eQTL analysis